posit-dev/with-connect/README.md

 ## GitHub Actions

-Example workflow for deploying to Posit Connect in CI:
+This project contains a GitHub Action for use in CI/CD workflows.

 ```yaml
 name: Deploy to Connect